simonehagey/orbdot/docs/source/getting_started.rst

 ^^^^^^^^
 The transit and eclipse timing data files are read assuming that the columns are in the order: :code:`[Epoch, Time, Error, Source]`, though the column names are arbitrary.
 The mid-times and uncertainties must be given in Barycentric Julian Days (BJD).

-The eclipse mid-times (also known as "occultations") are differentiated by a half orbit, so that transit and eclipse mid-times may be combined into a single data file and automatically separated for model fits and plotting.
+The eclipse mid-times (also known as "occultations") are differentiated by a half orbit, as the transit and eclipse mid-times are combined into a single data file and automatically separated for model fits and plotting.
 For example, the eclipse directly following transit number 100 has an epoch equal to 100.5.

 The :class:`~orbdot.star_planet.StarPlanet` attribute ``ttv_data`` is a dictionary with the following keys: